|

 Matter impotent |

-Is the woodman's axe, which destroys a tree's
+Is the woodman's axe, which destroys a

-be false.
+the other must be false.
 Is Science thus contradictory? |

 Scientific and Biblical facts